Luis-Munu/Warframe-Market-deal-finder/README.md

 A terribly slow one that will search for godrolls and unrolleds for every weapon along with specific godrolls.
 Can take up to infinity.

+All the searches will yield some other additional results.
+I've taken this approach in order to make the user not lose additional information.
+However this comes at a cost of speed that is greater if the user's pc isn't powerful enough.
+May change this in the future and add some conditions so that you don't get additional data but a faster speed.

 There's no way to speed this up as far as I'm concerned, as warframe.market returns a size-capped response, missing results if you do a broad search.

 To change the stats, rolls or weapons being searched for just add or remove them in the config files.